Support NY in the Next Stimulus Bill!

 Thank you for your consideration of this important matter.
 I respectfully ask that you bring up this issue with your leadership.
 I look forward to a reply to my letter.

-Once you have completed your actions at left, you can choose to do even more:
+Once you have completed your actions, you can choose to do even more: